 I think that’s an important distinction because I see many women roll their eyes and tell me they don’t like watching football with their husbands, but I’m always left with a vague suspicion that they at least understand the game.
 I nod and agree and we laugh at the silly world of men who care about such things, but inside I’m wondering: are you one of those women who understands the rules, who knows when to cheer, who doesn’t have to ask your husband (again) what just happened?
 I want to ask these women how/what/who/why–how they came to understand football, what the H is happening, who the H is winning, and why anybody on God’s green earth cares.
 But I’m too scared to ask because there’s a high probability that I might look kinda, well, dumb.

 I think it all goes back to my fear of math.
 Shocking as this may sound, I am slightly (enormously) right-brained.
 Math confused me almost as much as football does, and both seem to be the brainchild of logic—which is something I do my best to avoid.
 So when I look at that green field with those white-chalked stripes the post-traumatic stress of my harrowing high school math career comes spiraling at me with the speed and venom of a Tom Brady pass.
-(I know who Tom Brady is!
-I know who Tom Brady is!)
+(I know who Tom Brady is—he’s mass hot and I’m obsessed with his wife.)
 I’m looking at a football field but what I’m really seeing is a homework assignment: I see a grid (graph paper), numbers counted by tens (binary system), and a scoreboard displaying a perplexing array of letters and digits that mean nothing to me (x+y = whoknowswhat.)
 Actually, I do understand two things: HOME and GUEST.
 I’ve got those two down—but I still don’t understand the meaning of DOWN. (“Down” to what?
 Plus it’s weird to use a verb as a noun.)

 Listen, I’ve tried.
 I’ve watched, I’ve listened, I’ve squinted to see who has the ball and which way they’re running down (up?) the field.
 I’ve asked my husband—over and over and over—what is happening.
 (This is great for our relationship.
 He loves it when, two minutes into the game, I start turning to him every time the crowd roars and yell loudly and directly in his ear, “WHAT JUST HAPPENED?”
 After having explained it to me, in patient and explicit detail, for the past twenty-four years, he’s only too happy to explain it again.)